lorenzpo8/5112_week2/README.md

 # 5112_week2
-week 2 lecture/reading/assignment lines // assuming they save this time
+week 2 lecture/reading/assignment lines // they saved this time